wangziqi2013/wangziqi2013.github.io/_posts/2021-08-26-typed-archi.markdown

 version_mgmt:
 ---

+**Highlights:**

+1. This paper optimizes over the two most common operations: Type ID read/write, and function dispatching for common types.
+The former can be implemented by providing some sort of programmability using three registers (offset, shift, mask), and the latter can be implemented with a lookup table that virtualizes instruction opcode.

 **Comments:**

 1. The design seems to assume that the type ID of an object pointer is adjacent to the pointer value itself,